Uterine Endometrial Ablation Procedure in Syracuse, NY

 About the Uterine Endometrial Ablation Procedure

 Uterine endometrial ablation is the process of removing the thin layer of tissue from the internal cavity of the uterus.
 The goal of this minimally invasive procedure is to reduce or completely stop menstrual flow for women.
 The highly trained OBGYNs at CNY Women’s Healthcare have extensive experience treating heavy menstrual bleeding with uterine endometrial ablation.
-Call (315) 446-4400 to schedule an appointment at our office in Syracuse, NY today!
+Call (315) 446-4400 to schedule an appointment at our OBGYN office in East Syracuse today!